dannguyen/pydataproject-template/README.md

 A `source` column is added to keep track of where each data record came from (e.g. either the `hello` or the `world` file).
 Existing columns are renamed, e.g. `name` to `full_name`, `birthday` to `birthdate`, and `city` to `birthplace`.
 But otherwise, the actual content of the data is untouched.

-Think of the **fuse** step as doing the least amount of work and data alteration to deliver the most convenient, easy-to-understand files for the person doing the next phase of **wrangling**.
+Think of the **compile** step as doing the least amount of work and data alteration to deliver the most convenient, easy-to-understand files for the person doing the next phase of **wrangling**.

 ### wrangle